LeoneVi/P2P-Downloader-Java/README.md

 **Deliverable**: Your client must implement the torrent metadata protocol over a UDP socket to the torrent server's `<IP,port>` specified as a command-line argument, learn `<IP,port>` peer tuples from the torrent server, retrieve all the blocks of `filename` specified as a command-line argument (refer Submission Instructions), store the retrieved body in a local file of the same name in the current directory, and then exit gracefully after closing all sockets.

 Speed is of essence in the peer-to-peer approach, so your client must implement a strategy to download the file as fast as possible.
-The server ports on the peer-to-peer server are intentionally rate-limited to send data slower compared to the client-server server, so you will need to use the peer-to-peer approach to download the file in a reasonable amount of time.
+The  ports on the peer-to-peer server are intentionally rate-limited to send data slower compared to the client-server server, so you will need to use the peer-to-peer approach to download the file in a reasonable amount of time.

 # Submission Instructions #